EnCiv/civil-server/doc/Install.md

 Then we add the MongoDB database.
 It's also in cloud.
 You will be able to use this one database when you are running locally, and when you are running in the cloud.
 Follow the instructions in this slide show: https://docs.google.com/presentation/d/10fEk_OdfN-dYh9PlqG6nTFlu4ENvis_owdHbqWYDpBI/present?slide=id.gb4a0dbf10b_0_93

-Now lets get the environment variable with the URI for that database and store it in your bash configuration file so you can use it when you run locally.
-This string has a password in it and it should never be shared or commited to a repo.
+Now lets get the environment variable with the URI for that database and store it in your bash configuration file, so you can use it when you run locally.
+This string has a password in it, and it should never be shared or committed to a repo.
 The .gitignore file ignores .bashrc so it won't get added into a repo - just make sure it stays that way.

 ```
     echo 'export MONGODB_URI="mongodb+srv://any-name-you-want:Znkx8UyAZAV15xRK@cluster0.xtpzi.mongodb.net/anydbname?retryWrites=true&w=majority"' >> .bashrc
 ```

-Now lets add the MONGODB_URI to the heroku server:
+Now let's add the MONGODB_URI to the heroku server:

 ```
     heroku config:set MONGODB_URI="mongodb+srv://any-name-you-want:Znkx8UyAZAV15xRK@cluster0.xtpzi.mongodb.net/anydbname?retryWrites=true&w=majority"